nubenetes/awesome-kubernetes/docs/ansible.md

 - [galaxy.ansible.com/geerlingguy](https://galaxy.ansible.com/geerlingguy)
 - [redhat.com: A brief introduction to Ansible roles for Linux system administration 🌟](https://www.redhat.com/sysadmin/ansible-system-role) In this part one of two articles, learn to use rhel-system-roles with your Ansible deployment to better manage functionality such as network, firewall, SELinux, and more on your Red Hat Enterprise Linux servers.
 - [Ansible Role: Docker 🌟](https://github.com/geerlingguy/ansible-role-docker) An Ansible Role that installs Docker on Linux.
 "My Docker role now supports managing the Docker `daemon.json` file, after years of people asking" (Jeff Geerling)

+## More Ansible Roles
+- [Tronde/ansible-role-rhel-patchmanagement](https://github.com/Tronde/ansible-role-rhel-patchmanagement) Use Ansible and some custom scripts to deploy advisories and patches to RHEL servers.

 ## Awesome Ansible
 * [https://github.com/jdauphant/awesome-ansible](https://github.com/jdauphant/awesome-ansible)